pictuga/morss/README.md

 pip install git+https://git.pictuga.com/pictuga/morss.git#egg=morss[full]
 ```

 The full install includes all the cache backends.
-Otherwise, only in-memory and
+Otherwise, only in-memory
-sqlite3 caches are available.
-The full install also includes gunicorn (for more
+cache is available.
+The full install also includes gunicorn (for more efficient
-efficient HTTP handling).
+HTTP handling).

 The dependency `lxml` is fairly long to install (especially on Raspberry Pi, as
 C code needs to be compiled).
 If possible on your distribution, try installing